Senexis/Social-Club-Tool/README.md

 # Social Club Tool

+## Functionality

+This small tool provides you with some useful additional functionality Social Club itself does not yet offer:

+- **Quick-add Users**: Allows you to send friend request to entered Social Club IDs instantly.
+- **Delete All Friends**: Allows you to remove ALL friends instantly.
+- **Reject All Friend Requests**: Allows you to reject ALL friend requests instantly.
+- **Delete All Messages**: Allows you to remove ALL received and sent messages instantly.

 ## Usage

 To use, add the following as the URL of a bookmark, then click it!